Skip to main content

 Central-southern Mozambique

-In the central-southern part of Mozambique, the temperatures from May to August decrease more clearly, becoming pleasantly warm during the day, but a little cool at night, and sometimes a bit cold, especially in inland areas, but sometimes also on the coast.
+In the central-southern part of Mozambique, in the austral winter, the temperatures decrease more clearly.
+And so, from May to August, the temperatures are pleasantly warm during the day, but a little cool at night, and sometimes a bit cold, especially in inland areas.

 The central part of the coast (see Quelimane, Beira) is one of the wettest areas, together with the north-west inland area, ie the mountainous areas to the south-east of Lake Malawi (or Niassa) and near Mount Chiperone and Mount Namuli: in both areas, precipitation is around 1,400/1,600 mm (55/63 in) per year, or even higher.